wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 It's common to try and pick a theme that's fun, or applicable to what you're writing about when it comes to tooling like this.
 But, for this article I'm going to present to you a scenario that I have personally come across time and time again in agency environments:

 **"Help!
-Someone else built my PHP app and I need someone to rescue it and take over maintenance of it because X/Y/Z features need to be built and features A/B/C don't even work well"**
+Someone else built my PHP app and I need someone to rescue it and take over maintenance of it because features X/Y/Z need to be built, but features A/B/C don't even work well!"**

 Taking over someone else's codebase/project is always a complete lottery.
 If you're taking it over because it needs new features and it's already a tech-debt riddled mess, you know you've got to sort that out before you touch anything else.
 Worse, a lot of these projects (in my experience) tend to arrive with absolutely no tests to self-document the code.
 Consider a classic example, which I have seen time and time again: